-If you’re ever going to hire Spanish voice talents, there are some important considerations that you need to take into account about this Spanish accent.
+When working on a Spanish project there are some considerations that you need to take into account:

 1. Neutral Spanish accent must NEVER be used in Spain.
 Of course, the message would be understood, but it would feel as if you were not addressing Spanish people, but a Latin American audience instead.

 2. Never use a Latin American Translation for Spain and viceversa.
 A script written with Latin American vocabulary and constructions will never work in Spain, not even voiced by a Spanish talent.
 And the same happens the other way around.